QKing-Official/os/README.md

 make disk.img # first time only — 64 MB blank IDE disk for storage
 ```

+If you miss a Limine file, clone the limine repo to the limine dir and make all files in the root of that subdirectory.

 ---

 ## Running on QEMU